-Buckaroo Ranch Hand Boxing (Under 12): This class is open to riders 12 years of age and younger as of January 1 of the current year who meet the ranch hand requirements.
+Buckaroo Ranch Hand Boxing (Under 12): This class is open to riders 12 years of age and younger who meet the ranch hand requirements.
 This class will use a modified pattern with no lead change and 1.5 spins

 Youth Boxing (18 and under) open to riders 18 years of age and under as of January 1 of the current show year.
 Horses 5 years of age and under as of January 1 of the current show year may be shown in either a snaffle bit or hackamore.
 Horses of any age may be shown in the two-rein equipment (for one year only) or bridle.